sindresorhus/execa/readme.md

 Arguments can be specified in either:
   - `arguments`: `execa('echo', ['unicorns'])`.
 No escaping/quoting is needed.
   - `command`: `execa('echo unicorns')`.
-No escaping/quoting is needed, except significant spaces which must be escaped with a backlash.
+No escaping/quoting is needed, except significant spaces which must be escaped with a backslash.

 Unless the [`shell`](#shell) option is used, no shell interpreter (Bash, `cmd.exe`, etc.) is used, so shell features such as variables substitution (`echo $PATH`) are not allowed.